Irfanmqrb25/todo-be/README.md

 1. Clone this repository to your local machine.

-## Backend Repository
+## Frontend Repository

 The frontend of this application is hosted in a separate repository.
-You can find the backend code and setup instructions in the following repository: [Web Todo Application Backend](https://github.com/Irfanmqrb25/todo-fe).
+You can find the backend code and setup instructions in the following repository: [Web Todo Application Frontend](https://github.com/Irfanmqrb25/todo-fe).